 There was some drama around the fourth license, as Sands initially put in a winning bid of $9,885,000.
 However, because Sands selected a location whose radius where the company could build overlapped with Mount Airy’s site, PGCB voided the bid.
 As the only other bidder, Parx Casino essentially won by default.

-Parx selected a location east of the first satellite property in Yoe, PA.
+Parx selected a location west of the first satellite property in Yoe, PA.
 The South Newton location is also close to Harrisburg and the Maryland state line.

 Feb.
 8 auction: Mount Airy storms New Castle